jtang766/Moon/_posts/2013-04-01-quantification-of-genetic-mutations-in-video-images.md

 	Figure 2 - Expected thermal performance curves of worms with a mutation in physiological mechanism (Black) or a mutation in responses mechanism (Grey).</figcaption>
 </figure></center>

-27 videos of different worms were recorded for accuracy in determining the true effects of the mutations.
+27 videos of different worms were recorded as the sample size and accuracy in determining the true effects of the mutations.
 The resulting data-set was still very noisy and contained many outliers.
 Simple statistical summaries and methods could not conclude what was happening.
 Our solution was Functional Data Analysis (FDA) that was available as an R package.
 FDA was able to solve our problem by looking at the observations as a continuum over time.
-A polynomial function was plotted for intervals of data and the polynomials were connected to make a soft continuum.
+A polynomial function was plotted for intervals and the polynomials were connected to create a smooth continuum.

-The next step in quantification was to numerically determine the rates of decrease in movement by analysis of derivative of the thermal performance curves.
+The next step in quantification was to numerically determine the rates of decrease by calculating the derivative of the thermal performance curves.
 Linking back to our initial hypothesis, a gradual decrease in movement can be seen by a constant derivation and a spontaneous paralysis will result in rapid change in the derivation (figure 3).

 <center><figure>
 	<img src="/assets/img/Article_QOGMIVI/Figure_3.png">